Leadership Development Strategies

 Each follower is a vital piece of the overall puzzle.
-Each follower represents a piece of the power in which a leader has been given.
+Each follower represents a piece of the power that a leader has been given.
 A leader must help each follower be better.
-Their lives must be enriched in some way shape or form, depending of course on the values set of the leader and/or the follower.
-The great example of this can be summed up with the phrase: “Give a man a fish and you feed him for a day; teach a man to fish and you feed him for a lifetime”.
-Enabling others to act has more to do with teaching the way, rather than just showing the way.
+Their lives must be enriched in some way, shape, or form, depending on the values set by the leader and the follower.
+A great example of this can be summed up with the phrase: “Give a man a fish, and you feed him for a day; teach a man to fish, and you feed him for a lifetime.”
+Enabling others to act has more to do with teaching the way rather than just showing the way.
 I look at Enabling Others to Act as Empowering Others, Period.

 Three specific activities that could be implemented to enhance your use of “Enabling Others to Act” in your own leadership journey could be as follows:

-Teach: Often, simply telling someone you want something done is not enough.
+Teach: Often, simply telling someone, you want something done is not enough.
 I teach a three-part communication model in my classes to help with this.
-The old saying that if you want something done right, you have to do it yourself is not far from the truth.
-However, if you want something done right, you could probably get similar results by teaching someone how to do what you need to be done in the manner in which you need it to be completed while also helping them envision the end-result.
+The old saying that if you want something done right, you must do it yourself is not far from the truth.
+However, if you want something done right, you could probably get similar results by teaching someone how to do what you need to be done in the manner in which you need it to be completed while also helping them envision the result.

 Refine: As mentioned earlier, people are going to make mistakes.
 This is not a bad thing.
-These mistakes need to be learning tools.
+These mistakes need to be learned tools.
 When teaching someone how to do something, mistakes should be expected.
-These moments need to be utilized to help refine the instruction and improve upon the method or task.
+These moments must be utilized to help refine the instruction and improve the method or task.